-Paragraph (3) proposes that a rural transfer facility may provide for the collection of yard waste in addition to the volumes permitted in § 271.103(i)(1)(iv) as long as the following two conditions are met.
-The volume of yard waste stored at the rural transfer facility cannot exceed 40 cubic yards and be stored in a maximum of 2 containers as proposed in subparagraph (i), and the containers are removed at least every 10 days and taken to a composting facility, land application site or other facility permitted for the beneficial use of yard waste as proposed in subparagraph (ii).
-These requirements are based on information the Department has about existing individually permitted municipal waste transfer facilities, including how much waste these facilities accept on a quarterly or annual basis, and allow for limited management of yard waste while protecting the overall intent of the rulemaking, which is to provide convenient and affordable access to disposal of municipal waste and management of recyclables to underserved areas of the Commonwealth.
+Paragraph (3) allows a rural transfer facility to provide for the collection of yard waste in addition to the volumes permitted in § 271.103(i)(1)(iv) as long as the following two conditions are met.
+The volume of yard waste stored at the rural transfer facility cannot exceed 40 cubic yards and be stored in a maximum of two containers as indicated in subparagraph (i), and the containers are removed at least every 10 days and taken to a composting facility, land application site or other facility permitted for the beneficial use of yard waste as specified in subparagraph (ii).
+These requirements are based on information the Department has about existing individually permitted municipal waste transfer facilities, including how much waste these facilities accept on a quarterly or annual basis, and allow for limited management of yard waste while protecting the overall intent of the rulemaking, which is to provide convenient and affordable access to disposal of municipal waste and management of recyclables to underserved areas of this Commonwealth.